rifset/katla-with-information-theory/README.md

 H(X)=\mathop{{}\mathbb{E}}[h(x)]=-\sum_{x\in X}p(x)\log_{2}p(x)
 $$

 The function $H(X)$ is called entropy (or Shannon entropy).
 It is the expected or the average amount of information we could obtain from certain events.
-The higher the entropy, the more information it contains.
+The higher the entropy, the more information it comprised.

 ## Calculating Entropy

 To calculate each guess’ entropy, we should first understand what is the “event” we are going to observe.
-As stated in the game rules section, after each guess the game system will provide us feedback.
-There are three possible colors (grey, yellow, and green) and there are five boxes representing five letters each, so there would be $3^5=243$ possible permutation of patterns.
+As stated in the game rules section, after each guesses the game system will provide us feedback.
+There are three possible colors (grey, yellow, and green) and represent a letter inside it, so there would be $3^5=243$ possible permutation of patterns.

 ### Breaking Down the Case